CartoDB/cartodb/doc/API.md

 }
 ```

 + **callback(tilesUrl, error)**: a function that recieves the tiles templates.
-In case of an error the first param is null and second one is an object with errors attribute witch is a list of errors.
-The tilesUrl object contains url template for tiles and for interactivity grids:
+In case of an error, the first param is null and the second one will be an object with an errors attribute that contains the list of errors.
+The tilesUrl object contains url template for tiles and interactivity grids:

 <div class="code-title">cartodb.Tiles.getTiles</div>
 ```javascript